christiaandirven/Manual-Mattress-Mate/README.md

 # The tutorial

-In order to get the time, we’ll use the NTPClient library.
+In order to get the time data, we’ll use the NTPClient library.
 In your Arduino IDE, go to Sketch > Library > Manage Libraries.

 Search for NTPClient and install the library by Fabrice Weinber as shown in the following image.